-We consider that either network could supply suitable underground electrical supply to the proposed development.
+Either network could supply suitable underground electrical supply to the proposed development.
 Below is a screen shot from Aurora's GIS showing the existing electrical infrastructure.

-Chorus fibre optic telecommunications cables exist in State Highway 6.
+Chorus fibre optic telecommunications cables exist in the north side of the road corridor of State Highway 6.
 It is anticipated that connection to the network can be made and that the new development would be serviced with fibre to the door.